maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 The teacher can use the `EMPTYANSWER` tag as a "correct answer".

+### Extra option: allowsparse ###

+This option only applies to the matrix input type.

+Normally a _blank_, i.e. empty, answer has a special status and are not considered "valid".
+Hence, a PRT relying on an input left blank will not be traversed.
+Answers consisting only of whitespace are also considered as empty.
+The extra option `allowsparse` allows part of a matrix input to be empty.

+Internally blank entries will beceome `null` characters.

 ### Extra option: simp ###

 Actually simplify the student's answer during the validation process.
 This will allow students to type in something like